vsimko/digitalocean-droplet-verdaccio/README.md

 The NPM registry is based on Verdaccio running in a docker container.
 It is intended for the "Docker" droplet from DigitalOcean Marketplace.
-The git repo should be cloned to e.g. `/etc/promonode`

 ## Why